 These synthetic vitamins are shown to be nutritionally inferior to natural vitamins and can cause digestive issues which may be a sign of vitamin toxicity.
 For example, long-term synthetic calcium supplementation is tied to kidney stones, stroke and earlier death in women.

 Synthetic vitamin E can be especially problematic.
 Research has linked synthetic vitamin E to DNA damage to the liver, hemorrhagic stroke, prostate cancer in men, and congenital heart defects in babies born to women taking large doses of vitamin E.

-Beta carotene isn’t the only synthetic vitamin that may cause vitamin depletion.
+Beta-carotene, in its synthetic form, isn’t the only synthetic vitamin that may cause vitamin depletion.
 For example, adequate vitamin D and vitamin K are necessary for your body to absorb calcium and store in the right places, so if you don’t have enough of vitamins D and K, you can run into issues.

 Whole, natural foods contain a variety of vitamins, minerals, and phytonutrients that work together to be absorbed and utilized.
 When vitamins are isolated, like they are in synthetic vitamin blends, your body may utilize the vitamins but also may deplete others.

 Food-based prenatals are more absorbable and gentler on the stomach because they are derived from food instead of isolated vitamins.

 Many women who suffer from constipation or nausea while on conventional prenatal vitamins during pregnancy see a significant improvement when switching to food based prenatals.
 Because they are derived from food, these prenatal blends contain the enzymes, phytonutrients, and other co-factors that make the vitamin most absorbable and add to the spectrum of nutrition.
 Many also include probiotics and herbal blends too.